How to Be an Ambassador for Christ

 If we are Christ’s ambassadors, how does that change the way we view our role in the world?

 As Christians, this world is not our home.
-We are temporary residents here, but our home is in heaven (Hebrews 13:14, 1 Peter 1:1, 2:11).
+We are temporary residents here, but we are citizens of heaven (Hebrews 13:14, 1 Peter 1:1, 2:11).
 We have been chosen and appointed by God to serve Him in ministry.
 (Ambassadors used to be called ministers.)
 We have a particular assignment, and we have been authorized to carry it out.

 Just as an ambassador’s message is to represent his president and his country’s best interests, we are called to represent God and His Word to the world.
 We have been given the “ministry of reconciliation.”